 The good news is that there are lots of choices available for you, even if you might struggle to get grade 4s in your GCSEs.
 There are practical and vocational courses offered by FE colleges which are offered at all levels – no matter what grades you start with.
-For instance there are Level 1 qualifications which may not have any specific GCSE requirements through to Level 2 qualifications that may require 4 GCSEs grades 3 and above.
-You will have to do maths and English at the right level for you alongside your course until you gain a grade 4 in the subject.
+For instance there are Level 1 qualifications which may not have any specific GCSE requirements through to Level 2 qualifications that may require 4 GCSEs at grade 3 and above.
+You will have to do Maths and English at the right level for you alongside your course until you gain a grade 4 in the subject.

 Find out which FE colleges are near where you live.

 Find out more about practical and vocational qualifications here.

 Why getting your GCSEs can help you earn more money

 Government research shows that if you get 5 GCSEs grade 4 - 9 including English and Maths you will earn over £80,000 more in your life time than someone who hasn't.

 Employers want people with good Maths and English GCSEs.

 The government has made it a requirement that a young person who hasn't yet achieved a grade 4 (old grade C) or above in Maths and English will need to continue to do them, as part of whatever course or training they do, until they are 18.